kobejackson98/Reading-Notes/Class 02/README.md

 1. First Step is to search for the terminal by hitting the Command Button + The Space Bar
 2. Second Step is to search " Terminal" in the spacebar of the Spotlight Search

+#### The Shell, Bash

+1. Inside the terminal you have the shell, this is the part of the operating system that shows/defines how the terminal will behave/work and look are running the particular commands.
+2. There are different shells available but the most common one is called bash which stands for Bourne.
+3. To see what shell you are using, you can use the command echo. " Echo is a command line which is used to display messages."

+#### The Command Line Shortcuts

+First Shortcut: When the user enters commands, those commands are stored in history!
+The user is able to traverse this history using the up and down keys.
+By doing this you don't have to waste time retyping commands.